OfficeDev/office-js-docs-pr/docs/reference/overview/excel-add-ins-reference-overview.md

 As we design and develop new APIs for Excel add-ins, we'll make them available for your feedback on our [Open API specifications](../openspec.md) page.
 Find out what new features are in the pipeline for the Excel JavaScript APIs, and provide your input on our design specifications.

+## Excel JavaScript API requirement sets

+Requirement sets are named groups of API members.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
+For detailed information about Excel JavaScript API requirement sets, see the [Excel JavaScript API requirement sets](../requirement-sets/excel-api-requirement-sets.md) article.

 ## Excel JavaScript API reference

-For detailed information about Excel JavaScript API, see the [Excel JavaScript API reference documentation](/javascript/api/excel).
+For detailed information about the Excel JavaScript API, see the [Excel JavaScript API reference documentation](/javascript/api/excel).

 ## See also